Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 [docs.docker.com](https://docs.docker.com/get-docker/).
 After installing, make sure Docker is running and is using Linux containers before running tests.

-The test proxy is made available for your tests via a Docker container.
-Some tests require an SSL connection to work, so the Docker image used for the container has a certificate imported that you need to trust on your machine.
-Instructions on how to do so can be found [here][proxy_cert_docs] and need to be followed before running tests.
+Follow the instructions [here][proxy_cert_docs] to complete setup.
+You need to trust a certificate on your machine in order to communicate with the test proxy over a secure connection.

 ### Start the proxy server